Sexual desire: Sex differences

 In early life, usually before puberty, males are quite flexible regarding their preferred sexual incentive, but they later become inflexible.
 Females, on the other hand, remain flexible throughout their life cycle.
 This change in sexuality due to variations in situational, cultural, and social factors is called erotic plasticity.
 Beyond this, very little is known about sexual desire and sexual arousal in prepubescent children, or whether any feelings they may have are comparable to what they will experience as an adult.

 Boys typically experience and commence sexual interest and activity before girls do.
-Men, on average, also have slightly higher sex drives and desire for sexual activity than women do; this is correlated with the finding that men report more lifetime sexual partners, although mathematicians say it is logically impossible for heterosexual men to have more partners on average than heterosexual women.
+Men, on average, also have higher sex drives and desire for sexual activity than women do; this is correlated with the finding that men report more lifetime sexual partners, although mathematicians say it is logically impossible for heterosexual men to have more partners on average than heterosexual women.
 Sex drive is also related to sociosexuality scores: The higher the sex drive, the less restricted the sociosexual orientation (i.e., the willingness to have sex outside of a committed relationship).
 This is especially the case for women.

 Lippa used data from a BBC internet survey to examine cross-cultural patterns in sex differences for three traits: sex drive, sociosexuality, and height.
 These traits all showed consistent sex differences across nations, although women were found to be more variable than men in their sex drive.
 On average, male sexual desire is stronger and more frequent than women's, and lasts longer into the life cycle.
 Though women do not experience sexual desire as often as men, when they do, the intensity of the experience is equal to that of men.
 Societal perceptions of men and women—in addition to perceptions about acceptable sexual behaviour (e.g., men are expected to be more sexual and sometimes insatiable, while women are expected to be more reserved)—may contribute to expressed levels of sexual desire and satisfaction.
+The contribution of contextual factors such as gendered societal perceptions and differences in quality of sexual experiences has led some researchers to question the true extent of sex differences in sexual desire and to caution against attributing them primarily to innate biology.
+Even without fully accounting for these influences, large-scale analyses find considerable overlap between men and women, with more variation occurring within sexes than between them.